1925–26 National Hurling League

 The 1925–26 National Hurling League was the first edition of the National Hurling League, which ran from 27 September 1925 until 16 May 1926.

-The seven participating teams were Cork, Dublin, Galway, Kilkenny, Laois, Limerick and Tipperary who agreed to play a six game format whereby each team would play each of their six rivals once with two points awarded for a win and one point awarded for a drawn game.
+The seven participating teams in Division 1 were Cork, Dublin, Galway, Kilkenny, Laois, Limerick and Tipperary who agreed to play a six game format whereby each team would play each of their six rivals once with two points awarded for a win and one point awarded for a drawn game.
 The two teams with most points at the completion of the season would play a final, with the winners being declared National Hurling League champions.

 Cork defeated Dublin by 3-7 to 1-5 in the final.

 Cork also won the All-Ireland Championship in 1926, the first time that a team completed the league-championship double.

+Division 2 was contested by five teams: Clare, Kerry, Offaly, Waterford and Wexford.